 The bonded company definition is less well known.
 Bonding is a valuable investment for companies, contractors or small businesses seeking to build trust with customers.
-A bonded company has purchased one or more types of surety bonds.
-A surety bond is a promise between three entities – the customer, the company, and a bonding company.
-The bonding company will work with a reputable carrier such as Liberty Mutual, The Hartford, or Merchants Bonding Company to guarantee to the customer that the company will fulfill its promised service.
-If the company fails in its promise, the customer can file a claim with the company to recover any funds invested for the unfulfilled service.
-The bonding company has secured company funds or identified assets and has placed these funds or assets in control of the state.
-If you need to file a claim against the company, these funds are available to reimburse you.
-It’s important to note that a surety bond will not reimburse a customer if property is damaged or if someone gets hurt.
-A surety bond deals specifically with promised business services.
+A bonded company has purchased one or more kinds of surety bonds.
+A bond is a promise between three entities – the customer, the company, and a bonding agency.
+The company will work with a reputable carrier such as Liberty Mutual, The Hartford, or Merchants Bonding Company to guarantee to the customer that the company will fulfill its promised service.
+If an organization fails in its promise, the customer can file a claim with the org to recover any funds invested for the unfulfilled service.
+The bonding company has secured funds or identified assets and has placed these funds or assets in control of the state.
+If you need to file a claim against the organization, these funds are available to reimburse you.
+It’s important to note that a surety will not reimburse a customer if the property is damaged or if someone gets hurt.
+Bonds deals specifically with promised business services.

 [Call NFP Surety today to learn more about the bonding process…and find a bonding company near me!
-We can help you, regardless of what surety bond you need, or what state you are in.]
+We can help you.
+We’ll show you what is a bonding company should be]

-Businesses with direct contact with customer’s homes or belongings, like cleaning services or moving companies, may invest in a business service surety bond.
-This type of surety bond protects customers if the company’s employees steal from the customer while in their home or working with their belongings.
+Businesses with direct contact with customer’s homes or belongings, like cleaning services or moving companies, may invest in business service bonds.
+This type of bond protects customers if the company’s employees steal from the customer while in their home or working with their belongings.

-If you are working with a construction firm or contractor, you may want to determine if the company carries a contract surety bond.
-A contract surety bond helps insure the company stays on budget, delivers on time, and performs the promised services.
+If you are working with a construction firm or contractor, you may want to determine if the company carries a contract bond.
+A contract bond helps ensure the company stays on budget, delivers on time, and performs the promised services.

 Determining the Authenticity of Surety Bonds

-Now that you understand the bonded company definition and the types of surety bonds to verify, you can take the following steps to determine if the company’s claim about being bonded is authentic.
+Now that you understand the bonded company definition and the types of bonds to verify, you can take the following steps to determine if a company’s claim about being bonded is authentic.

-- Ask the company or the contractor for a bond number and certification.
-You can ask for a copy of the surety bond or bonds they hold.
+- Ask an organization or the contractor for a bond number and certification.
+You can ask for a copy of the bonds they hold.
 This documentation should have the contact information for the surety company providing the bond.
-You can reach out to the surety company directly if you have questions or concerns.
-Be sure to check the date and duration of the surety bond to confirm coverage is up to date.
+You can reach out to the surety organization directly if you have questions or concerns.
+Be sure to check the date and duration of the bond to confirm coverage is up to date.

-- The Surety and Fidelity Association of America maintains a list of company members that have volunteered to be included.
-You can access this list to find out how to contact a bonding company to authenticate a surety bond.
+- The Surety and Fidelity Association of America maintains a list of members that have volunteered to be included.
+You can access this list to find out how to contact a bonding company to authenticate it.

 The bonded company definition extends beyond a piece or pieces of paper.
-When a company or contractor tells you they’re bonded, they’re letting you know the following facts about them:
+When an org or contractor tells you they’re bonded, they’re letting you know the following facts about them:

 - They are trustworthy.
-With a business surety bond, the company is assuring you their employees will respect your property and belongings.
-If an employee falls short of expectations, the company will step up and repair the relationship with you.
+With a business bond, the organization is assuring you their employees will respect your property and belongings.
+If an employee falls short of expectations, the entity will step up and repair the relationship with you.

 - They are reliable.
-A contract surety bond tells you the company has put money and assets on the line to guarantee they will deliver on time, on budget and as promised.
+A contract bond tells you the comp has put money and assets on the line to guarantee they will deliver on time, on budget and as promised.

 - They are reputable.
-Before selling a surety bond, the surety organization has investigated the company or contractor to make sure they are honest, compliant, trustworthy, and financially sound.
-If the company or contractor is bonded, you can feel reassured that a reputable third party, the surety firm, has done some of your homework for you.
+Before selling a bond, the surety organization has investigated an entity or contractor to make sure they are honest, compliant, trustworthy, and financially sound.
+If an organization or contractor is bonded, you can feel reassured that a reputable third party, the surety firm, has done some of your homework for you.

-Surety bonds help companies build their reputations with customers.
+Bonds help companies build their reputations with customers.
 Strong customer relationships help businesses grow, attract qualified workers, and deliver quality products and services.
-Good workers, quality products and services, and dependable performance leads to business longevity.
+Good workers, quality products and services, and dependable performance lead to business longevity.

-Companies or contractors who invest in surety bonds have made a sound business decision.
+Companies or contractors who invest in them have made a sound business decision.
 But take time to verify that their paperwork is accurate and timely.
 You’ll feel more confident about your decision to do business with them, and they’ll know you want to work with a good company.

-NFP Surety has been the leader in surety bonds since 1984!
+Surety by NFP has been the leader in bonding solutions since 1984!
 Let our team of expert bonding professionals show you how to get properly bonded today!